sagemath/trac_to_gh/Issue 7173.md

 # Issue 7173: zn_poly does not handle the case of missing gmp.h very elegantly.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7173

 Original creator: drkirkby